wmurra/microSBE/README.md

 ### How to build the rust example implementation [TODO]

 ## A note on the style of this repo
 This repo is an experiment in a form of semi-literate programming, as well as the home of a useful program.
 Literate programming is one of Donald Knuth's big ideas.
 I will not be doing it his way.
 In Knuthian literate programming the code is expositional literature first and a useful program second.
+This is a useful program first.

 There is a mostly-linear way to "read" this repo, and if someone does that, I'd be delighted.

 The approach was inspired by Crafting Interpreters — but this is not a real book, just an **attempt** at a form of literate programming that you could justifiably do "on the job": code that makes an effort to transfer its theory.
 For more information on this see BOOK.md

 ## How to build the book [TODO]